Denmark upsets France, Netherlands thrashes Belgium | Sports-Games

 - Belgium

-Denmark stunned titleholder France 2-1 in their opening Nations League match at the Stade de France, ending the world champion's seven-match winning streak.
+Denmark stunned titleholder France 2-1 in their opening Nations League match at the Stade de France on Friday, ending the world champion's seven-match winning streak.

 After Karim Benzema put the hosts in front, substitute Andreas Cornelius scored twice to earn Denmark its first win over France since the 2002 World Cup.
 Cornelius leveled with a fine volley then hit the winner in the 88th minute.